deusebio/kubeflow-ci-cli/scripts/kf1288-poetry-migration/CONTRIBUTING.md

 ### Running `tox` Environments

-To run `tox` environments locally, ensure to have `tox` installed first and then simply run your `tox` environments natively (e.g.: `tox -e lint`). `tox` will internally first install `poetry` and then rely on it to install and run its environments.
+To run `tox` environments, either locally for development or in CI workflows for testing, ensure to have `tox` installed first and then simply run your `tox` environments natively (e.g.: `tox -e lint`). `tox` will internally first install `poetry` and then rely on it to install and run its environments.

 ### Running Python Environments

-To run Python commands locally from any environments built from any combinations of dependency groups without relying on `tox`:
+To run Python commands locally for debugging/development from any environments built from any combinations of dependency groups without relying on `tox`:
 1. ensure you have `poetry` installed
 2. install any required dependency groups: `poetry install --only <your-group-a>,<your-group-b>` (or all groups, if you prefer: `poetry install --all-groups`)
 3. run Python commands via poetry: `poetry run python3 <your-command>`